codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 Now that you have authored and tested your custom AI assistant, follow these steps to deploy it in your organization:

-1. Navigate to your extension's Github repository and copy the webpage URL: it should look something like this: `https://github.com/<your-github-username>/<extension-repository-name>`
+1. Navigate to your extension's GitHub repository and copy the webpage URL: it should look something like this: `https://github.com/<your-github-username>/<extension-repository-name>`

 2. Login to your Codio account, and click on your username in the upper right corner and select **Organizations** from the menu.